 Alcohol has an adverse effect on the body.
 They generally affect the brain, pancreas, immune system, and other vital organs within the body.

 Statistics have shown that 6 people die per day resulting from alcohol poisoning and 76 percent of this number is of ages 35 and 64.
 Also, three out of four deaths are men.

 How Does Alcohol On The Human Brain?

-These effects of alcohol in the brain can cause memory lapses in the short-term and on a long-term can have a devastating effect.
-If use continues, a person may form a dependence on alcohol, and may have to seek out alcohol rehab centers.
+These effects of alcohol in the brain can cause memory lapses in the short term and in the long term can have a devastating effect.
+If use continues, a person may form a dependence on alcohol and may have to seek out alcohol rehab centers.

 The Relationship Between Alcohol And Dementia